robert/robert.github.com/_posts/2018-11-16-reproducible-beliefs.md

 <img src="/images/beliefs-kj.jpg" />
 </p>

 As grateful as I am to Pepsi for the free education and life-affirming fizzy drinks, I do prefer to know where my beliefs came from.
 I'd ideally like them to be completely *reproducible*.
-I'd like to have a list of all the things I believe, together with the books, conversations, and other sources that made me believe them.
-I'd like to be able to take a blank human, feed them my sources, and have them come to the same conclusions that I did.
+I'd like to have a list of all the things I believe, together with the books, conversations, and other sources that have made me believe them.
+I'd like to be able to take a blank human, feed them my sources, and have them come to the same conclusions that I have.
 I spend a lot of time trying to [capture and arrange information from books that I have read](/2018/06/25/how-to-read/).
-Reproducible beliefs are a lot of the reason why.
+My desire for reproducible beliefs is a big part of why.

 It's possible that "reproducible beliefs" is just a seven-dollar-fifty way of saying "`citation needed`", but I think there's more to it than that.
 The idea of reproducibility crops up in a lot of other places too, and is especially popular in software engineering.
 For example, I used to work on Machine Learning (ML) Infrastructure.
 My team built the tools used by data scientists to train ML models.
 Our holy grail, and the holy grail of any ML-Infra team, was to eventually build a *reproducible training pipeline*.
 If the legends are true, such a pipeline would record the exact datasets and configuration options used to train a model.
 When re-run with those same datasets and configuration options, it would deterministically re-produce the exact same model as it did the first time.